 - Triangle Worm Group

 Here are some recent publications from our band of green crimefighters.
-For a full list, please click here for Dr. Meyer’s Google Scholar profile (automatically updated), or his CV at his NSOE site (more or less regularly updated).
+For a full list, please go to Dr. Meyer’s Google Scholar profile (automatically updated), or his CV at his NSOE site (more or less regularly updated).

 Mild pentachlorophenol-mediated uncoupling of mitochondria depletes ATP but does not cause an oxidized redox state or dopaminergic neurodegeneration in Caenorhabditis elegans.
 Current Research in Toxicology 2022.

 The inclusion of sex and gender beyond the binary in toxicology.
 Frontiers in Toxicology 2022.

 Rotenone modulates Caenorhabditis elegans immunometabolism and pathogen susceptibility.
 Frontiers in Immunology 2022.

 In vivo effects of silver nanoparticles on development, behavior and mitochondrial function are altered by genetic defects in mitochondrial dynamics.
 Environmental Science and Technology 2022.

 Mitochondrial DNA mutagenesis: feature of and biomarker for environmental exposures and aging.
 Current Environmental Health Reports 2021.

 Quantifying levels of dopaminergic neuron morphological alteration and degeneration in Caenorhabditis elegans.
 Journal of Visualized Experiments 2021.